What are Tire Bullets and What Causes Them?

 Launch Direction:

 If the rock is launched at or near the point of maximum force, that would be when it is under the contact patch of the tire.
-The front/rear forces would then be the same and cancel, leaving a net force out to the side.
+The front/rear forces would then be the same and cancel out, leaving a net force out to the side.
 This matches most of my observations, straight out to the side.
 If the rock launched before maximum force was reached, it would shoot out a little toward the forward direction, and if it launched as the contact patch was lifting, the rock would shoot out a little toward the rear.
 And indeed, I have seen some fly out at an angle, but not more than about 20 degrees either way.

 Launch Angle:

-The force on the rock certainly has a downward component, but can't travel that direction because of the road.
+The force on the rock certainly has a downward component, but cannot travel that direction because of the road.
 It can only travel out to the side and upward.
 If it starts out traveling parallel to the road while still touching the road, it will hit something and bounce upward at some angle.
 Is there a characteristic launch angle for rock bullets?
 Do the ones with low trajectories go unnoticed?
 My friend and I were about 3 feet apart, and her chain stay was about 1 foot high, so the angle = ATAN(1/3) = 18.4 degrees.

 Size Limitations: